John-L-Jones-IV/avr-mkb/README.md

 # avr-mkb
-A learning excercise for AVR microcontroller's.
+A learning excercise for AVR microcontrollers.
 The primary end-product is a macro keyboard powered by a ATMega32U4.